Can Carrots Really Boost Eyesight?

 Do yellow carrots offer the same benefits as orange ones?

-Yellow carrots contain lutein, which supports eye health and may reduce the risk of age-related macular degeneration.
+Yes, but in a slightly different way.
+Yellow carrots contain lutein, an antioxidant that supports eye health and may help reduce the risk of age-related macular degeneration.

 References